andry81-devops/accum-content/README.md

 5. All scripts does use GitHub composite action to reuse workflow code base: https://docs.github.com/en/actions/creating-actions/creating-a-composite-action

-> :warning: Not all features of a generic GitHub action is supported: [Known Issues](#known_issues)
+> :warning: Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)

-You need setup 3-5 repositories:
+You need setup 2-5 repositories:

 1. Repository, where content config file will be stored: `myrepo--gh-content-config`.<br />
    > :information_source: This repository is only required for the content accumulation script.
+This repository the the content store repository can be a single.

 2. Repository, where to store downloaded content: `myrepo--gh-content-cache`.<br />
    > :information_source: This repository is only required for the content accumulation script.
+This repository the the content config repository can be a single.

 3. Repository, where statistic will be saved: `myrepo--gh-stats`.<br />
    > :information_source: This repository is only required for the statistic accumulation script.